vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

-There are [multiple versions](../../concepts/versions/components) of the [Kube Prometheus Stack](../../concepts/addons-and-settings/addons#kube_prometheus_stack) addon available in the Cloud Containers clusters.
-Update of this addon using VK Cloud interfaces is not available, but you can update the addon manually.
+There are [multiple versions](../../concepts/versions/components) of the [Kube Prometheus Stack](../../concepts/addons-and-settings/addons#kube_prometheus_stack) add-on available in the Cloud Containers clusters.
+Update of this add-on using VK Cloud interfaces is not available, but you can update the add-on manually.

-To upgrade the Kube Prometheus Stack addon from version `36.2.0` to version `54.2.2`, it is necessary to uninstall the current version of the addon and then install the new one.
-Therefore, the upgrade process includes preparing the environment of the current version of the addon for saving and further re-using it with the new version.
+To upgrade the Kube Prometheus Stack add-on from version `36.2.0` to version `54.2.2`, it is necessary to uninstall the current version of the add-on and then install the new one.
+Therefore, the upgrade process includes preparing the environment of the current version of the add-on for saving and further re-using it with the new version.

 <warn>

-It is further assumed that the addon is installed in the namespace (e.g., `kube-prometheus-stack`) that contains only those Kubernetes resources that relate to the addon.
+It is further assumed that the add-on is installed in the namespace (e.g., `kube-prometheus-stack`) that contains only those Kubernetes resources that relate to the add-on.

-If there are other Kubernetes resources in the namespace, modify the commands and script so that they do not affect resources not related to the addon.
+If there are other Kubernetes resources in the namespace, modify the commands and script so that they do not affect resources not related to the add-on.

 </warn>

 ## Preparation steps

-1. If you already have an existing Cloud Containers cluster with the Kube Prometheus Stack addon that needs to be upgraded, skip this step.
+1. If you already have an existing Cloud Containers cluster with the Kube Prometheus Stack add-on that needs to be upgraded, skip this step.

-   Otherwise, create a test cluster where the addon update will be performed:
+   Otherwise, create a test cluster where the add-on update will be performed:

    1. [Create](../../service-management/create-cluster) a Cloud Containers cluster version `1.26.5`.

       When you create the cluster, select the **Assign external IP** option.
 Other cluster parameters can be set at your discretion.

-   1. [Install](../../service-management/addons/advanced-installation/install-advanced-monitoring) the Kube Prometheus Stack addon version `36.2.0` in the cluster.
+   1. [Install](../../service-management/addons/advanced-installation/install-advanced-monitoring) the Kube Prometheus Stack add-on version `36.2.0` in the cluster.

-      Perform a **quick installation** of the addon (without editing the addon configuration code).
+      Perform a **quick installation** of the add-on (without editing the add-on configuration code).

 1. [Verify](../../connect/kubectl) that you can connect to the cluster via `kubectl`.

    To connect, use the cluster configuration file (kubeconfig) downloaded from the VK Cloud personal account.

-1. Make sure the addon is available and working.
+1. Make sure the add-on is available and working.
 To do this, [access the Grafana web interface](../../monitoring#using_grafana).

    <warn>

    Write down the password to access Grafana, even if it is stored as a Kubernetes secret.
-During the addon upgrade process, the namespace where the addon and the secret are located will be deleted along with all contents.
+During the add-on upgrade process, the namespace where the add-on and the secret are located will be deleted along with all contents.

    </warn>